eficode-academy/github-actions-katas/labs/storing-artifacts.md

 Super-linter is a tool that can be used to lint your sourcecode.
 It is a combination of multiple linters, and can be used to lint multiple languages.

-It's invoked as a github action, and can be found on [Github Marketplace](https://github.com/super-linter/super-linter).
+It's invoked as a GitHub action, and can be found on [GitHub Marketplace](https://github.com/super-linter/super-linter).

 In this exercise we will use it to lint our sourcecode in a separate job.